Icon Nutrition Outline Food

 Directions

-3. In a separate large bowl, whisk together the eggs, pumpkin, and peanut butter until combined.
-Stir wet ingredients into dry.
+3. Whisk together the eggs, pumpkin, and peanut butter in a separate large bowl until combined.
+Stir wet ingredients into dry (or use a food processor)

-5. The dough will be a little sticky; add a dusting of flour to your hands and the rolling pin to help.
-Bake for 30 to 35 minutes until golden brown.
+5. The dough will be a little sticky; dust your hands and the rolling pin with flour to help.
+Bake for 30 to 35 minutes until golden brown

 Recipe from: My Baking Addiction